arusf2011/arusf2011/README.md

 I've experience with Laravel, Node.js and pure PHP.

-🌱 I’m currently learning Computer Science on Silesian University of Technology
+🌱 I’m currently learning on Computer Science (speciality *Networking: Security and management*) on Silesian University of Technology

 # 📫 How to reach me?
 Feel free to contact me with use of mail which is displayed on my GitHub profile or via [LinkedIn](https://www.linkedin.com/in/arkadiusz-fatyga-2925081a3/).